-There are also different types of wood flooring, each with its unique manufacturing methods, advantages and disadvantages.
-There are wood flooring types perfect for a couple of areas inside your home, while there are also types that can be used for the whole house.
+There are also different Types of Wood Flooring, each with its unique manufacturing methods, advantages, and disadvantages.
+There are Types of Wood Flooring perfect for a couple of areas inside your home, while there are also types that can be used for the whole house.

-Knowing which of these wood flooring types is the key to getting the most out of your flooring, and it’s also essential for you to be able to maximise their use.
+Knowing which of these Types of Wood Flooring is the goal is to get the most out of your flooring, and it’s also essential for you to maximise their use.

-The creation process the pros and cons of these different wood flooring types might surprise you.
+The creation process and the pros and cons of these different Types of Wood Flooring might surprise you.
 Here are all of them:

 - Aesthetically pleasing and has a good foot feel